top of page

 Delta Iota Sigma Chapter History

-After brothers began to graduate from the Omicron Theta Chapter at Southern Connecticut State University, it became apparent that an alumni chapter was needed in the New Haven area.
-With the assistance of various graduate brothers in the area, the Delta Iota Sigma Alumni Chapter was re-chartered by Brothers Donald McAulay Sr., Reverend Benjamin Watts, Paul Howard, Anthony Miles and Brian Walker.
+With the assistance of various graduate brothers in the area, the Delta Iota Sigma Alumni Chapter was revived after a time of inactivity by Brothers Donald McAulay Sr., Reverend Benjamin Watts, Paul Howard, Anthony Miles, and Brian Walker.
 Since 1987 the chapter has been responsible for keeping Phi Beta Sigma alive in the New Haven area during periods of inactivity with the undergraduate chapters.
 Delta Iota Sigma hosted the New England area meeting in 1995 and partnered with Zeta Phi Beta Sorority, Incorporated to host two major Blue and White scholarship balls.
-In the 90’s and early 2000’s, the chapter had mainly focused on supporting the undergraduate brothers by providing mentoring and guidance to them.
+In the 90’s and early 2000’s, the chapter had mainly focused on supporting the undergraduate brothers by mentoring and guiding them.
 As more brothers began to join the chapter over the years, it has been able to expand programming within the community.
-As the national organization of Phi Beta Sigma Fraternity, Incorporated moves into the next century, the Delta Iota Sigma Chapter has embarked on establishing a new infrastructure which will allow the chapter to take advantage of a non-profit status and broaden its community based programs and funding.
+As the national organization of Phi Beta Sigma Fraternity, Incorporated moves into the next century, the Delta Iota Sigma Chapter has embarked on establishing a new infrastructure that will allow the chapter to take advantage of its non-profit status and broaden its community-based programs and funding.
 Our signature programs include:

 Youth Mentoring: one on one or group mentoring with male youths ages 8-15 years old.